janmechtel/rockettype/README.md

 # RocketType

-A windows keylogger to track typing statistics like WPM
+A local keylogger to track typing statistics like WPM on Windows.

-- logger - Stores each keypress into and ever growing file `outputs\key_log.txt`
-- Stats  - calculates WPM

-The log file can be imported into other software like Pandas, Excel, PowerBI etc. to calculate other statistics
+The log file can be imported into other software like Pandas, Excel, PowerBI etc. to calculate statistics over time etc.

-_DISCLAIMER: Currently **all** keypresses are logged, including passwords etc._
+_DISCLAIMER: Currently **all** keypresses are logged, including passwords etc. See: [Avoid storing passwords](https://github.com/janmechtel/rockettype/issues/6)_

-If you are interested in using this and need a feature, please let me know.
+If you are interested in using this and need a feature, please create an [issue](https://github.com/janmechtel/rockettype/issues).

 ## Setup